BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 To learn more about the Discussing Disability in Dance Book Project, visit here!

 Image description: Evan is depicted suspended in air with his peg-leg pointing down, his back to the audience, and his leg and arms extended out behind him.
-Red streaks swirl around him.
+Red streaks of energy swirl around him.
 He hovers above a gray mat with the quote, “We don’t want to be a gimmick in any way.”

 How did you get into dance and what have been some highlights in your dance history?